Dodger23/Movies-data-analysis/README.md

 ```

-And hereis a word cloud of some of the choosen movies
+And here is a word cloud of some of the choosen movies
 ```{r , eval=FALSE , results='hide'}
 wordcloud2( temp )
 ```
 ![movies-wordcloud](https://raw.githubusercontent.com/Dodger23/The-movie-project/develop/images/movies-wordcloud.png)

-Now let's take the tags the have
+Now let's take the tags they have
 ```{r , eval=TRUE}
 drama$movieId = as.character(drama$movieId)
 filt = c("In Netflix queue" , "free to download" )